-Passenger Carrying Capability (PCC) means the Passenger Carrying Capability number defined in NAFC Standard PR-003.
+Passenger Carrying Capability (PCC) means an estimate of the number of passengers that an aircraft is reasonably capable of carrying under specified circumstances.
+The method of calculation is set out in NAFC Standard PR-003.

 Personnel means any person employed or engaged by the Contractor to carry out any task related to the provision of the Services under Contract, including any personnel employed or engaged by a subcontractor.